brousalis/pcss/README.md

 if you want to learn more about functional css, read [CSS and Scalability](http://mrmrs.io/writing/2016/03/24/scalable-css/)

-### so what's the difference?
+##  what's the difference?

-pcss follows this naming convention (with few exceptions):
+it's mostly for my own use, but it follows this naming convention:

 ```css
 .${shorthand property}-${value}